-As for John Russell, by that September 5 he had been a soldier of the Newfoundland Regiment for one-hundred eightynine days.
+As for Joseph Mills, by that September 5 he had been a soldier of the Newfoundland Regiment for two-hundred twenty-two days.

 The four senior companies, 'A', 'B', 'C' and 'D', had become in the summer of 1915 the 1st Battalion of the Newfoundland Regiment and had thereupon been attached to the 88th Infantry Brigade of the 29th Division of the (British) Mediterranean Expeditionary Force.
 The force had soon been dispatched from Camp Aldershot to...active service.